MisterMur/nyc-web-010719/44-component-lifecycle-methods/README.md

 ## SWBATs

-- [ ] Write methods that interact with data at different points throughout a component's life
+- [x] Write methods that interact with data at different points throughout a component's life
-- [ ] Explain why we `fetch` data using `componentDidMount`
+- [x] Explain why we `fetch` data using `componentDidMount`
-- [ ] Identify the most-used Lifecycle Methods and their common use cases
+- [x] Identify the most-used Lifecycle Methods and their common use cases

+- [ ] Lookup documentation on old lifecycle methods
+- [ ] Lift state when needed

 ## Outline